 If you want to keep your variegated pothos leaves white, the first thing you can do is keep them in ample bright and indirect sunlight.
 The pothos plant will not revert or turn green since the available chlorophyll will offer the plant enough energy.

-Another thing you must do is ensure that you offer the plant water and good soil.
+Another thing you must do to maintain a white pothos in its current form is ensure that you offer the plant water and good soil.
 These two factors are fundamental, in addition to sunshine, for the pothos to manufacture food.

 Lastly, using an all-purpose houseplant fertilizer for your pothos may help to prevent reversion.
 The pothos plant will have a supply of nutrients needed to survive, so reversion is not an option.